BiG-CZ/bigcz_wshp2017/README.md

 For this workshop, participants will only need a web-browser and a GitHub account.

-Hands-on activities in Python and R will be provided a Jupyter notebooks dynamically running code in a customized, personal environment on JypyterHub.
-All required notebook files, data files, other code, etc, will be hosted on a second repository:
+Hands-on activities in Python and R will be provided a Jupyter notebooks dynamically running code in a customized, personal environment on  [JupyterHub](https://jupyterhub.readthedocs.io).
+All required notebook files, supporting code, data files, and Conda environment files will be cloned from on a second repository:

 * https://github.com/BiG-CZ/wshp2017_tutorial_content
+* This repository is intended for `git` cloning into your personal JupyterHub user space or your local computer.
-* Note for BiG CZ Team: See the issues created on that repo for info on where we're at vis a vis JupyterHub and tutorial contents, problems we're addressing, etc
+* *Note for BiG CZ Team: See the issues created on that repo for info on where we're at vis a vis JupyterHub and tutorial contents, problems we're addressing, etc*

 All other hands-on activities will use web applications.